 Thursday, 05 March 2015 00:00

-Network News of HIHR covers SJS at House of Commons
+Network News covers SJS at House of Commons

 Tuesday 3rd February 2015 saw the launch of the Stevens Johnson Sysdrome (SJS) Awareness Campaign in the House of Commons.
 A delegation led by a leading scientist in the field (Professor Munir Pirmohamed), nurses, patients and the CRN: North West Coast visited the House of Commons to launch the SJS Awareness Campaign.
 The team met with the Rt Hon Margaret Hodge MP to introduce the campaign and most importantly enable survivors of SJS to share their experiences of this disease.